ozone-his/ozone-docs/docs/index.md

 !!! info ""

-    This section of the Ozone Docs is designed for **digital health software implementers and integrators**, focusing on how to install, configure, and run Ozone HIS.
+    This section of the Ozone Docs is designed for **digital health technical implementers**, focusing on how to install, configure, and run Ozone HIS.

 # Quick Start